-Chapter Head Description Unit Rate of duty 2528 NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES PREPARED FROM NATURAL BRINE; NATURAL BORIC ACID CONTAINING NOT MORE THAN 85% OF H 3 BO 3 CALCULATED ON THE DRY WEIGHT 252800 Natural borates and concentrates thereof (Whether or not calcined), but not including borates separated from
+Chapter Head Description Unit Rate of duty 2528 NATURAL BORATES AND CONCENTRATES THEREOF (WHETHER OR NOT CALCINED), BUT NOT INCLUDING BORATES PREPARED FROM NATURAL BRINE; NATURAL BORIC ACID CONTAINING NOT MORE THAN 85% OF H_3BO_3 CALCULATED ON THE DRY WEIGHT 252800 Natural borates and concentrates thereof (Whether or not calcined), but not including borates separated from natural brine; natural boric acid containing not more than 85 % of H_3BO_3 calculated on the dry weight 252800 10 Natural Sodium Borates and Concentrates Thereof (Whether or not Calcined) KG 10% 252800 20 Natural boric acid containing not more than 85% of H_3BO_3 (calculated on the dry weight) KG 10% 252800 30 Natural calcium borates and concentrates thereof (whether or not calcined) KG 10% 252800 90 Others KG 10%

-As stated above, you have declared Ground Colemanite under CTH 25280090 and as the Ground Colemanite imported by you is a form of Calcium Borate, it is correctly classifiable under CTH 25280030 instead of under 25280090.
+As stated above, you have declared Ground Colemanite under CTH 25280090.
+As the Ground Colemanite imported by you is a form of Calcium Borate, it is correctly classifiable under CTH 25280030 instead of under 25280090.
 Please offer your comments.

-Answer:- I have gone through the CTH 2528 of Customs Tariff Act, reproduced as above.
-I have no idea why it is being classified under CTH 25280090 instead of 25280030 as we are not technical persons.
-It is being classified so because our supplier claims as per their all documents that Ground Colemanite, B2O3 40%, Natural Boron Ore is to be classified under CTH 25280090 and we are simply classifying under the same heading since long.
+Answer:- Sir, I have gone through the CTH 2528 of Customs Tariff Act, reproduced as above.
+I have no idea why it is being classified under CTH 25280090 instead of under 25280030.
+As it is being classified under the same heading since long, we are also classifying the item in CTH 25280090.